iwifigame/vscode_all_opened_files/README.md

 * Bookmark management.
 Quickly add bookmarks and access.
 * Mark bookmark.
 Quickly jump to this bookmark.
 Similar to vim's bookmarks, but supports cross-files.
 * Clipboard loop pasting: After copying different contents multiple times, use the shortcut key (alt+p) to switch and paste between these contents.
-* Quickly open files with parameters.
+* Open file command with path param.